Digital-Identity-Labs/ishigaki/README.md

 ### Getting the image

 * `docker pull digitalidentity/ishigaki:latest` to get the latest default version from DockerHub
-* `docker pull ghcr.io/digital-identity-labs/ishigaki:latest-plus"` to get the latest plus version for Github
+* `docker pull ghcr.io/digital-identity-labs/ishigaki:latest-plus"` to get the latest plus version from Github
-* `docker pull ghcr.io/digital-identity-labs/ishigaki:latest-plus"` to get the latest plus version for Github
+* `docker pull ghcr.io/digital-identity-labs/ishigaki:2.0.0-base"` to get a specific base version from Github

 ### Configuring the IdP

-Run the unconfigured IDP:
+Run the unconfigured default IDP in the foreground, with a http port available:

-`docker run digitalidentity/ishigaki`
+`docker run -it -p 8080:8080 digitalidentity/ishigaki`

 Copy the current configuration from the running container: